• Skip to main content

 You will read about the supplies needed in what to wear when hiking the Zion Narrows section later in this article.

-After picking up your supplies either drive into the park and park at the Zion Canyon Visitor Center or park in the town of Springdale and take a free park shuttle to the entrance of the park.
-The free Zion Shuttle will drop you off next to the walk-in entrance of the park where you will wait in line to pay the entrance fee before entering the park.
+After picking up your supplies, you can either drive into the park and park at the Zion Canyon Visitor Center or park in the town of Springdale and take a free park shuttle to the park entrance.
+The free Zion Shuttle will drop you off next to the walk-in entrance of the park, where you will wait in line to pay the entrance fee before entering the park.

-There is a short path that will take you from the park entrance to the visitor center.
+There is a short path that leads from the park entrance to the visitor center.
 The reason you may have to park in the town of Springdale and take the bus is that the parking lot at the Zion Canyon Visitor Center fills up very early every day (usually between 8:00 am-9:00 am).

 Park Ranger John Pro Tip: The best way to avoid the parking problems is to simply get a campsite in the park or stay in the Zion lodge in Zion Canyon.
 This will guarantee that you will have a parking spot in the park at your designated camping or lodging location.

-Now that you are in the park, you can easily get anywhere in Zion Canyon, the parks visitor center, and even though the town of Springdale utilizing the easy to use the free shuttle system.
-If you were to camp in the park and pick up your supplies the day before, you will be skipping two long steps the morning of your hike and saving LOTS of time!
+Now that you are in the park, you can easily access Zion Canyon, the park's visitor center, and even the town of Springdale, utilizing the convenient and free shuttle system.
+If you were to camp in the park and pick up your supplies the day before, you would skip two long steps the morning of your hike and save a lot of time!

 You could easily already be in the Virgin River heading upstream before most people get through the entrance of the park.

-Once you arrive at the Zion Canyon Visitor Center, make sure to go inside and see what the river conditions and flow rate are for the Virgin River.
-The water flow rate is measured as CFS (cubic feet per second).
-If the river gets above 150 CFS, the narrows will be closed for all travel.
+Once you arrive at the Zion Canyon Visitor Center, be sure to go inside and check the current river conditions and flow rate for the Virgin River.
+The water flow rate is measured in cubic feet per second (CFS).
+If the river reaches a flow rate of 150 CFS, the narrows will be closed to all travel.

 The Narrows also closes when a Flash Flood Warning is issued by the National Weather Service and remains closed for two hours after the warning is lifted.

-PLEASE listen to these warnings as many people have died getting caught in a flash flood.
-Once you know there is no risk of a flash flood make sure to proceed outside to the parks shuttle bus that takes you into the Zion Canyon.
+PLEASE listen to these warnings, as many people have died getting caught in a flash flood.
+Once you know there is no risk of a flash flood, proceed outside to the park's shuttle bus, which takes you into Zion Canyon.

 From the Visitor Center, take the park shuttle bus into the Zion Canyon to the Temple of Sinawava bus stop.
 This is the last stop on the route before heading back to the visitor center.

-Make sure to use the restroom as this will be the last restroom you see until you eventually return back to the same location to take the park's shuttle bus back to the visitor center.
+Be sure to use the restroom, as this will be the last one you see until you return to the same location to take the park's shuttle bus back to the visitor center.

 Hiking in the river is fun and exciting!
-Make sure to take your time and properly plant your feet.
+Make sure to take your time and plant your feet properly.
 Remember that you are hiking in a river with lots of rocks that can easily cause you to twist an ankle or lose your footing.

-It is also easy to get lost looking up and all-around at the natural beauty within the Zion Canyon and not pay attention to where you are walking.
-It is approximately two hours of hiking to reach the Orderville Canyon cutoff.
+It is also easy to get lost looking up and all around at the natural beauty within the Zion Canyon, and not pay attention to where you are walking.
+It is approximately a two-hour hike to reach the Orderville Canyon cutoff.
 Just remember that upstream travel is not permitted within Orderville Canyon.

 This is the point where your jaw drops as you enter the famous Zion Narrows Wall Street.
-This is the point where the walls reach 1000 feet high and the walls get as narrow as 23 feet wide!
+This is the point where the walls reach 1,000 feet high and become as narrow as 23 feet wide.
 The only option is to hike through the river.

 This area never really sees the sun and can seem cool and eerie.
 It is incredibly beautiful but kinda scary at the same time.
-After all, you have nowhere to go if there was a flash flood event!
-From here you can continue hiking up to Big Springs before having to turn around as upstream travel in the Narrows is not permitted beyond Big Spring.
+After all, you have nowhere to go if there is a flash flood event!
+From here, you can continue hiking up to Big Springs before having to turn around, as upstream travel in the Narrows is not permitted beyond Big Springs.

 Narrows Top-Down Hike

-The first thing you will need to do is hire shuttle service to drop you off at Chamberlain Ranch as this is the starting point of the Top-Down hike.
-The National Park shuttle service does not go this way as it is approximately an hour and a half drive outside the park.
-The park shuttle will pick you up after you finish the hike as it ends in the park at the Temple of Sinawava bus stop.
+The first thing you will need to do is hire a shuttle service to drop you off at Chamberlain Ranch, as this is the starting point of the Top-Down hike.
+The National Park shuttle service does not operate this way, as it is approximately a one-and-a-half-hour drive outside the park.
+The park shuttle will pick you up after you finish the hike, as it ends in the park at the Temple of Sinawava bus stop.

-It is your responsibility to check with the Zion Visitor Center before heading out on your hike to check on the river conditions and the risk of flash floods.
+It is your responsibility to check with the Zion Visitor Center before heading out on your hike to determine the current river conditions and the risk of flash floods.
 The Narrows will be closed if there is a threat of a flash flood and if the water level rises above 150 CFS.

-You need to be very aware of time if you decide to complete this hike in one day, especially if it is not during the summer where the days are longer.
+You need to be very aware of time if you decide to complete this hike in one day, especially if it is not during the summer, when the days are longer.

-Remember this hike takes an average of 12 ½ hours to complete and you get dropped off at Chamberlain's Ranch at approximately 8:30 am depending on the shuttle service you hire.
+Remember that this hike takes an average of 12 ½ hours to complete, and you will be dropped off at Chamberlain's Ranch at approximately 8:30 am, depending on the shuttle service you hire.

-You can also anticipate the last shuttle bus from the Temple of Sinawava to leave at 9:15 PM in the summer, compared to 7:15 PM in the Fall giving you less than 11 hours to complete the hike.
-If you miss the last bus, you will have earned another 6 miles of hiking to get out of the Zion Canyon in the dark with wet boots.
-Needless to say, you will be contending not only with daylight but also not missing the park's shuttle bus.
+You can also anticipate the last shuttle bus from the Temple of Sinawava to leave at 9:15 PM in the summer, compared to 7:15 PM in the Fall, giving you less than 11 hours to complete the hike.
+If you miss the last bus, you will have to hike an additional 6 miles to get out of Zion Canyon in the dark with wet boots.
+Needless to say, you will be contending not only with daylight but also with not missing the park's shuttle bus.

-The park shuttle bus does not run in the winter and the daylight is even shorter making this an extremely challenging one day hike in the winter.
-To give you an idea, December 1 the average sunrise is approximately 7:30 am and sunset at 5:15 p.m.
-That's only 9 hours and 45 minutes between sunrise and sunset and again, the shuttle buses tend to drop you off at Chamberlain's Ranch at 8:30 a.m. giving you only 8 hours and 45 minutes for a 12 hour and 30-minute hike.
+The park shuttle bus does not operate in the winter, and daylight hours are even shorter, making this an extremely challenging one-day hike in the winter.
+To give you an idea, on December 1, the average sunrise is approximately 7:30 am and sunset is at 5:15 p.m.
+That's only 9 hours and 45 minutes between sunrise and sunset, and again, the shuttle buses tend to drop you off at Chamberlain's Ranch at 8:30 a.m., giving you only 8 hours and 45 minutes for a 12-hour and 30-minute hike.

 To make it more challenging, the National Parks shuttle bus does not run in the winter and would require you to either park your personal vehicle at the Temple of Sinawava stop or make arrangements to be picked up at a certain time.

 The top-down hike starts off when you get dropped off at Chamberlain's Ranch.
-The first three miles are on a gravel road and goes by rather quick.
+The first three miles are on a gravel road and go by rather quickly.

 You have a couple more hours of hiking in the Virgin River before you get out of the river at the top of the Riverside Walk Trail.
 From here, you have an easy trail back to the Temple of Sinawava Trailhead.

 Make sure to really enjoy yourself while visiting the upper part of the canyon.
-You will find much more solitude and the ability to really appreciate this rugged wilderness before running into lots of other hikers.
+You will find much more solitude and the ability to truly appreciate this rugged wilderness before encountering numerous other hikers.

 Zion Narrows Permit